boltops-tools/terraspace-docs/_docs/cloud/config.md

 Whenever a `terraspace up` is ran, terraspace reads the `config/terraform/cloud/vars.json` file and uses it to create Terraform Cloud Variables.

-Terraspace will always create the variables if it doesnt exist.

-If the variable exists, Terraspace, will overwrite and update it by default.
+Terraspace will overwrite TFC variables by default.
 The behavior is configurable.
 Non-sensitive and sensitive variables can be finely controlled with different overwrite behavior.

 config/app.rb